Mapping of coherent structures in parameterized flows by learning optimal transportation with Gaussian models: Motivating examples

 \section{Motivating examples}

-Self-similarity plays a fundamental role in physics and we show in the next examples that well-known self-similar solutions to PDEs can be recast in the frame of optimal transportation by appropriate rescaling.
-In the remainder, we repeatedly use the Brenier's theorem (\cite{brenier1987polar}), which states that given two densities $\pi$ and $\nu$ there exists a unique function $X$ that is the gradient of a convex function and transports $\pi$ onto $\nu$.
+Self-similarity plays a fundamental role in physics and we show in the next examples that well-known self-similar solutions to PDEs can be recast in the frame of optimal transportation by appropriate rescaling. {More precisely, in all examples below we identify a function $F:[t_0,t_1]\times \mathbb{R}^n \to \mathbb{R}$ of the solution such that

+where $X$ solves a suitable optimal transportation problem and $s:[t_0,t_1]\to [0,1]$ is a suitable rescaling function.
+Note that \eqref{eq:mccann_cdf} reads as the McCann interpolation \eqref{eq:mccann_interpolation_plus} for cumulative distribution functions. } In the remainder, we repeatedly use the Brenier's theorem (\cite{brenier1987polar}), which states that given two densities $\rho_0$ and $\rho_1$ there exists a unique function $X$ that is the gradient of a convex function and transports $\rho_0$ onto $\rho_1$.